fattminer/remouseable-rerusted/obsidian-vault/Projects/reMouseable Rust Migration.md

 ### Dependency Risk

 Input-injection and SSH crates are security-sensitive dependencies.
 Pin versions, review release changes, and use `cargo audit`.

+The Windows resource path now depends on `winresource`; keep the lockfile in sync so release builders get the same resource compiler behavior.

 ## Improvements to Include